chauff/cse1500-web-transcripts/Lecture-1.md

     Location: http://www.microsoft.com/en-us/default.aspx?redir=true
 ```

 By now it should be clear that multiple requests may be required to end up with the wanted resource.
-The Web browser handles these redirects transparently.
-Lastly, you also saw that Web servers can recognise to some extent the source of a request and act accordingly; we did not include a user agent string to identify ourselves as requester and were given a response that assumed a machine-generated request.
+The web browser handles these redirects transparently.
+Lastly, you also saw that web servers can recognise to some extent the source of a request and act accordingly; we did not include a user agent string to identify ourselves as requester and were given a response that assumed a machine-generated request.

 ### From domain to IP address